jeel2420/ecart/readme.md

-Simple Gui app created in Java using netbeans that uses jdbc
+Simple Gui app created in Java using netbeans that uses jdbc  as a database